svbaelen/cowkit/src/_base.md

   - Senne Van Baelen
 date-meta: 2024

+# options
+code-lang: true  # show code language in code blocks
+code-copy: true  # add copy-to-clipboard button in code blocks
 # Download other outputs: requires a .pdf/.tex with this name in your server directory
 # (-> can be compiled with $ cowkit -s --format pdf|tex|all)
-# simply comment out to remove this button
+download-pdf: index.pdf  # comment out to remove button
-download-pdf: index.pdf
-download-tex: index.tex
+download-tex: index.tex  # comment out to remove button

 # Latex
 # ======